graiola/wolf-setup/README.md

 ### System installation for Ubuntu 18.04 - 20.04

-To install the required dependencies (including ROS) and the WoLF debian packages for Ubuntu 18.04 run the following:
+To install the required dependencies (including ROS) and the WoLF debian packages run the following:

 `./install.sh`